trevorwslee/ACalculatorApp/README.md

     }
     ```

-* In the folder `rust`, create `simple.html`; this HTML file is just to test the JavaScript-Rust "bridge" is working
+* In the folder `rust`, create a HTML file `simple.html`; this HTML file is just to test the JavaScript-Rust "bridge" is working
     ```
     <script type="module">
     import init, { get_greeting } from './pkg/dumb_calculator.js';